 Project file structure

-The main input taken by OpenGeoSys is path to project file.
+The main input taken by OpenGeoSys is a path to a project file.
 This file has a “.prj” extension and describes all aspects of the simulation that OpenGeoSys is expected to execute.

-The structure of the project file is relatively flexible: as long as the semantics of the file are intact, the main blocks can be provided in any order.
+The structure of the project file is relatively flexible: as long as the semantics of the file is intact, the main blocks can be provided in any order.

-Depending on what the simulation is about, the content of project file will differ.
-However, there are some basic minimum requirement that have to be fulfilled.
+Depending on the scope of the simulation, the content of the project file will differ.
+However, there are some basic requirement that have to be fulfilled.

-This page is not a complete description of XML standard.
-It only provides enough information to interact with and understand OpenGeoSys "*.prj" files.
-More details can be found here: XML Standard.
+Please note, that this page is not a complete description of the XML standard.
+It only provides some information to interact with and understand OpenGeoSys "*.prj" files.
+More meta-information on XML can be found here: XML Standard.

 <OpenGeoSysProject>